Camden Yards comeback a signature win for Red Sox

 BALTIMORE -- Dustin Pedroia went down, and it looked like his team was out.
 Instead, the Boston Red Sox dusted themselves off and refused to fold.
 Just like they’ve been doing all year.

 Trailing 5-0 in the top of the fourth inning of their series opener against the Baltimore Orioles, things looked bleak for the BoSox.
 Starter Doug Fister, who turned in a second straight clunker, was bludgeoned by the Birds and failed to last three innings on Monday night.
 The Boston bats had been silent against Dylan Bundy, the Red Sox's lone baserunner coming courtesy of a bunt single by Rafael Devers.
-Then this: Starting off the fourth, Pedroia fouled a ball that bounced off home plate and doinked him square in the face, sending Boston’s veteran leader to his knees and instantly turning Camden Yards library-quiet.
+Then this: Starting off the fourth, Pedroia fouled a ball that bounced off home plate and clunked him square in the face, sending Boston’s veteran leader to his knees and instantly turning Camden Yards library-quiet.

 See, what ha-happened was ...
 Brock Holt, hitting all of .175 on the season, took over Pedroia’s at-bat and stroked a double, then came around to score his team’s first run.
 In the next inning, with the Sox down 6-1, Holt singled to drive in two, part of a stunning six-run frame in which Boston knocked out Bundy and batted around to take a 7-6 lead.